MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/captcha.md

 ## iOS

 ### Developer notes
-- Here are just a few experiences for Captcha:
+- Here are just a few experiences for CAPTCHA:
   - 1 A non-interactive image in a table row, where the whole table row acts like a button.
   - 2 A single interactive element, like an image button
   - 3 An audio challenge as an equivalent experience to the image challenge
-- When selecting the type of Captcha, do not limit the options to only <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html#dfn-cognitive-function-test"> cognitive function tests </a> (e.g. remembering or transcribing a word, or recognizing a picture the website provided).
+- When selecting the type of CAPTCHA, do not limit the options to only <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html#dfn-cognitive-function-test"> cognitive function tests </a> (e.g. remembering or transcribing a word, or recognizing a picture the website provided).
 When possible, leverage <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-enhanced.html#examples"> recommended techniques recommended by the W3C</a> such as email link authentication, 3rd party  authentication, or 2 factor authentication.
-- Captcha is not common in native apps, as there are other options for authentication
+- CAPTCHA is not common in native apps, as there are other options for authentication

 ### Name
 - Experiences (refer to number above):